Lithill/Brain-Worms/README.md

 * [Paint.Net](https://www.getpaint.net/download.html) was used to edit the Dall-E 2 images.
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) was used to troubleshoot and test features and solve issues with responsiveness and styling.
 * [Am I Responsive?](https://ui.dev/amiresponsive) was used to show the website on a range of devices.
-* [Balsamiq](https://balsamiq.com/) was used to grab a screenshot of an iphone SE wireframe template.
+* [Balsamiq](https://balsamiq.com/) was used to grab a screenshot of an iPhone SE wireframe template.
 * [Readme.so](https://readme.so/editor) was used to create the early version of the readme.
 * [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) was used for debugging.
 * [Real Favicon Generator](https://realfavicongenerator.net/) was used to create a favicon and generate the code needed to insert it.
-* [Layoutit!](https://grid.layoutit.com/) was used to create the css grid.
+* [Layoutit!](https://grid.layoutit.com/) was used to create the CSS grid.

 ## Deployment & Local Development